 Using OSS, you can register in one EU member state and declare and pay VAT in that country.
 That allows one to avoid registration in each Member State where you are selling your goods to the customers.

-Companies whose annual revenue is less than 10 000 euros, can also join the OSS to make declaring and paying VAT easier for themselves.
+Companies whose annual revenue is less than 10 000 euros, can also join the OSS.
+This makes declaring and paying VAT easier for them.

 What happens if I don’t comply with the new regulations?